Posted: Sun Jun 22, 2008 12:03 am Post subject: Taxes on life policy

 Hey guys,

-Generally speaking, the proceeds from a life insurance policy are never taxable.
+Generally speaking, life insurance taxes are not applicable on the policy proceeds.
 Factors that may come into play are; partial withdrawals or loans taken from the cash value or dividend accounts.

 Chargerfan; unless the "added" amount you referred to is some sort of investment account, the death benefit is never taxable.